 - It acknowledges that grief is an ongoing process that one has to learn to live with.
 There isn't an ultimate resolution, an endpoint, or a return to 'normal'.
 Grief requires coping and adjusting on a day-to-day basis.

 - It acknowledges the impact of secondary losses and secondary stressors, as well as the reality that a grieving person must spend almost as much time coping with these stressors as they do coping with the actual loss.

 - It acknowledges that taking a break from grief and occasional grief suppression/avoidance can be adaptive and useful for grieving people.
 (If you want to know the difference between occasional avoidance and chronic, maladaptive avoidance, read this article).

 WYG Conceptualization of Coping

-We are going to define well-being coping using the framework of positive psychology’s well-being theory.
-This theory is outlined in the book Flourish by Martin Seligman.
-It is a detailed theory that we’re going to distil down for the purposes of this discussion.
+We are going to define well-being coping using the framework of positive psychology's well-being theory, outlined in the book Flourish by Martin Seligman.
+It is a detailed theory that we're going to distill down for the purposes of this discussion.

 (1) Positive Emotions: Even though you may feel far from having a positive view of life, there are things you can do to generally increase positive emotion.
 For example, you can: